All Episodes

 We've never had two years of a transformation like this economically.

-Now I know maybe stylistically, some people don't like the president, but we look at two years, four and a half million new jobs.
+Now, I know maybe stylistically some people don't like the president, but look at two years, four and a half million new jobs, 4.3 million fewer Americans on food stamps.

-Four million of our fellow Americans lifted out of poverty.
+4 million of our fellow Americans lifted out of poverty.

-We have a million more jobs available in this country than we actually have people uh on unemployment.
+We have a million more jobs available in this country than we actually have people on unemployment.

-400,000 manufacturing jobs, the jobs that Obama said they're never coming back.
+400,000 manufacturing jobs, the jobs that Obama said, they're never coming back.

 They're back.